 Hi, my name is Tom Pittard.
-For over 30 years I worked in Silicon Valley as senior engineering manager, technology leader, director of quality/software engineering, software developer, researcher, hacker, hardware engineer, and investor.
-The companies I worked in included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Microcomputer Products, and startups (Entegrity Solutions and Edge Dynamics).
-I also spent significant time on my own independent R&D in areas like non-blocking message based systems, Language/Action Perspective (LAP), and distributed object communication and migration.
+For over 30 years I worked in Silicon Valley and internationally as senior engineering manager, special projects manager, technology leader, director of quality/software engineering, software developer, researcher, hardware engineer, and entrepreneur.
+The companies I worked with included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Modems, and startups (Entegrity Solutions and Edge Dynamics).
+I also spent significant time on my own independent R&D.

 So here's a bit of my personal story and path to computer technology:

 My initial formal education beyond high school was in an art school in Atlanta that eventually merged with the Savannah College of Art and Design where I studied fine arts painting.

-In my early 20s I established an art studio in Monterey California where my large expressionistic works were widely shown and became part of private collections in the US and Europe.
+In my early 20s I established an art studio in Monterey California where my large expressionist paintings were widely shown and became part of private collections in the US and Europe.
 I still paint a bit from time to time and you can see a small collection of the available images from my California Impressionist work here: Fine Art America.